Developing the First SLE Risk Prediction Model Based on Known Factors

 4. A combination of the first three models

 “What we found is that genetics by itself doesn’t explain a lot of the risk for SLE,” Dr. Costenbader says.
-“You can bump up the curve by adding these other factors.”
+“You can bump up the curve and more correctly predict risk by also considering these other factors.”

 Bar graph depicting the four models of SLE Risk Prediction from Brigham and Women's Hospital